 I am the parent of a child who would have been labeled “special needs” had he gone to a traditional school.
 Instead, my husband and I homeschooled our son (now in his 30s) from pre-K through 12th grade.
 Aside from part-time attendance at the local university preschool, our son has never stepped foot in a formal classroom.
 Actually … he did step foot in a classroom a few times when he came to visit me when I worked as a counselor in a public elementary school and he wasn’t much impressed.

 Years ago I put together a number of webpages to act as a resource for those families with “special needs” kids who are considering homeschooling.
 The resources received quite a bit of attention, and I was asked to speak about this issue at homeschooling conferences and events, and eventually Random House offered me a book contract.
 Unfortunately, the book is no longer in print, so I have uploaded the introduction and first two chapters to this site; additional chapters will follow.

-The following information and articles are available for online reading and to print for personal use.
+Any information and articles available here are strictly for your personal reading and research.
 Please do not reprint any articles found in this website without contacting the author (and copyright holder) for permission.
 These articles are intended to offer assistance and do not constitute the giving of legal advice by either BayShore Educational or the individual authors.